FacultyDebora Oliveira, Ph.D., CRC, OTR/L Director

 Dr. Oliveira received her Bachelor of Science degree in occupational therapy from the University of Wisconsin, her Master of Science degree in healthcare administration from NovaSoutheastern University, and Ph.D. in rehabilitation counseling from the Florida State University.
 Her areas of interest in research include aging, cognition, and their influence on activities of daily living.
 She is also interested in job satisfaction among faculty in higher education.

 Dr. Oliveira has presented at several professional conferences at the state and national level.
 She is an active member of the American Occupational Therapy Association, the Florida Occupational Therapy Association, and the American Rehabilitation Counselor Association.
-She is currently the Vice President of the Florida Occupational Therapy Association.
+She is past Vice President of the Florida Occupational Therapy Association.

 She teaches a variety of classes including scientific inquiry, biopsychosocial development of adults, and is a continuing education provider for area occupational therapists.